 So what should marketers do?
 We know that broadcasting generic messages to Millennials is a costly and ineffective exercise.
 Customization of messaging and channels is the route to take.
 The problem now takes the form of identifying preferences of groups at a micro level to ensure success.

 Ideally, social media could function as a massive focus group and a number of listening platforms from various vendors exist, which provide analysis along with monitoring services to calculate user sentiment, understand a user’s influence over a group and even measure the effectiveness of a digital campaign.
 The broad range of capabilities offered by these vendors is only limited by the lack of critical mass of demographic and geographical data.
 In the coming years, the yardstick to measure the performance of these vendors would be their ability to unify the data from multiple channels to provide a comprehensive database of raw data and useful insights.
 This will allow organizations to tie together data from various sources and analyze them to unlock a new depth of insights about consumer groups.

 With the amount of data being generated showing no signs of slowing down, enterprises must learn to understand how best to leverage big data soon.
 The main aspects of the system are

 1.Data Capture: Organizations can capitalize on the digital space by capturing all data from their owned assets, existing / new, such as CRM websites, mobile apps and social pages.

 2.Data Management: Hadoop forms the basic framework that allows organizations to cost-effectively store the vast amount of data.
-Many companies including Hortonworks offer software, support and services to business customers who wish to launch big data pilots and test the waters.
+Many companies including Hortonworks offer big data analytics software, support and services to business customers who wish to launch big data pilots and test the waters.